lzlabs/pg_dumpbinary/README.md

 ## Parallel processing

-pg_dumpbinary is very performant to generate the dump as it can parallelize the dump of all tables following the number of simultaneous process you want to use.
+The speed of the dump can be improved by using parallelism during the export by pg_dumpbinary.
+Set option -j with the number of simultaneous process you want to use.
 The behaviour is like the -j option of pg_dump in directory format.

-To enable parallel processing you just have to use the -j N option where N is the number of cores you want to use.
+The speed of the restoration can be improved by using parallelism during the call to pg_restorebinary.
+Set option -j with the number of simultaneous process you want to use.
+The behaviour is like the -j option of pg_restore.

+The parallelism is also used to restore post-data section for indexes and constraints.

 ## Binary format